By examPAL (AIGAC Sponsor)

 Everyone knows about adaptive tests.
 But what’s the story regarding adaptive prepping?
-What exactly is it and how can it prevent your getting stuck in old ways of thinking, wasting time and not optimizing your performance?
+What exactly is it and how can it prevent you from getting stuck in old ways of thinking, wasting time, and not optimizing your performance?

 What are adaptive tests?

-The GMAT is a computer adaptive GMAT practice test, which means there is no predefined list of questions.
+The GMAT is a computer-adaptive GMAT practice test, which means there is no predefined list of questions.
 Instead, the next question you see relates to your performance on the previous questions.
 For example, if you miss a few math questions, the next quantitative problem you receive will be less challenging.
-The test continually changes the level of difficulty of the question you receive as it attempts to home in on your true ability level.
+The test continually changes the level of difficulty of the question you receive as it attempts to hone in on your true ability level.

 - The main GMAT test-prep companies offer CAT tests, and they also give one or two CAT tests for free.
 But just solving thousands of questions will add up to a trillion ways of confusing you!
 Yes, there are plenty of different (great!) ways to solve these questions – but you are still left wondering which one is best for you.

 - When answering questions, students usually start with the first thing that comes into their minds, and if that doesn’t work, they’ll try a different approach, and so on.
 They end up wasting a lot of time.

 - Many people study for the GMAT by memorizing rules and solving lots of questions because they think that’s all there is to the exam.
 To their surprise, they discover that no matter how much they practice, they still don’t finish in time; even when they do, they keep repeating the same mistakes.